-Part Respondent Name Comment ID Comment Partnership Response Change Made previous Consultation Report essentially dismissed those comments, and specifically: erosion risk, and others address flood risk.
-"Issues of sea level rise should be addressed by [other agencies] rather than this SPD" Did not accept the need for improved mapping of both CCMAs and Flood Risk Dismissed our request that the SPD include advice for Flood Risk areas, exemplified by the issues in South Felixstowe The practical implementation of these planning policies is undertaken through two separate assessments; A site-specific flood risk assessment addresses flood risk, and a coastal erosion I would endorse again FTC's original submission and request that it be included again in this current further consideration of the Draft SPD. vulnerability assessment addresses coastal erosion risk.
-Taken together, these assessments provide a I believe that the SPD as currently drafted is incompatible with Government Policy as defined in the NPPF, as outlined below. comprehensive assessment of flood and coastal erosion risk for a given The central point is that the NPPF, at para.
-177, within Chapter 14 "Meeting the challenge of climate change, flooding and coastal change", states: development.
-Site-specific flood risk assessments are required to consider all sources of flooding, "[Plans] should identify as a Coastal Change Management Area any area likely to be affected by physical changes to the coast". including sea flooding.
-This isn't to suggest that And the Glossary (page 65 of the 2021 NPPF) defines a CCMA thus: flood risk cannot be considered through a coastal erosion vulnerability "An area identified in plans as likely to be affected by physical change to the shoreline through erosion, coastal landslip, permanent inundation or coastal accretion." assessment, but that as flood risk will be considered through a site-specific flood risk assessment the duplication of such
+Part Respondent Comment Comment Partnership Response Change Made Name ID previous Consultation Report essentially dismissed those erosion risk, and others comments, and specifically: address flood risk.
+"Issues of sea level rise should be addressed by [other The practical agencies} rather than this SPD" implementation of these Did not accept the need for improved mapping of both planning policies is CCMAs and Flood Risk undertaken through two Dismissed our request that the SPD include advice for separate assessments; A Flood Risk areas, exemplified by the issues in South site-specific flood risk Felixstowe assessment addresses flood risk, and a coastal erosion I would endorse again FTC's original submission and request vulnerability assessment that it be included again in this current further consideration of addresses coastal erosion the Draft SPD. risk.
+Taken together, these assessments provide a I believe that the SPD as currently drafted is incompatible with comprehensive assessment Government Policy as defined in the NPPF, as outlined below. of flood and coastal erosion , , , , , , , , , , , , , , , , , , , , risk for a given The central point is that the NPPF, at para.
+177, within Chapter development.
+Site-specific 14 "Meeting the challenge of climate change, flooding and flood risk assessments are coastal change", states: required to consider all sources of flooding, "[Plans] should identify as a Coastal Change Management Area including sea flooding. any area likely to be affected by physical changes to the coast".
+This isn't to suggest that And the Glossary (page 65 of the 2021 NPPF) defines a CCMA flood risk cannot be thus: considered through a coastal erosion vulnerability "An area identified in plans as likely to be affected by physical assessment, but that as change to the shoreline through erosion, coastal flood risk will be considered landslip, permanent inundation or coastal accretion." through a site-specific flood in the state of th risk assessment the duplication of such